 Take one piece and put the rest aside until later.

-Roll the one piece into a rough long piece of dough roughly 1/4 inch thick.
+Roll that piece into a rough long piece of dough roughly 1/4 inch thick.

 You will want to roll this piece of dough as thin as you can.
 You need to get it to about 1/8 of an inch.

 I’m very lazy and I’m not good at consistency, so I used a pasta machine to finish off the dough, but you can continue using the rolling pin.

 If using a pasta machine, you’ll want to start off at the largest cap possible and work your way down to your final thickness.